andyWynyard/JetsProject/README.md

 Need to learn more about inheritance, and constructors however, and specifics about their usage, and how I can more efficiently use them to project goals.

 Sat evening TODO: Create an interface for the pilots, otherwise completed.
+This is proving more difficult, NEED TO PRACTICE.

+Managed to crush out 100+ lines of code in the driver by using a method with array values passed in to use in the constructor.
+Makes the code more difficult to read, but much more efficient.